signalfx/gdi-specification/specification/repository.md

     - `Breaking Changes` - Any changes that will break backward compatibility with previous versions.
 MUST list all breaking changes.
     - `Bugfixes` - Details of bugs that were fixed.
 SHOULD list all bug fixes.
-    - `Enhancements` - New features that have been added to the project.
+    - `Enhancements` - New features that have been added to the repository.
 SHOULD list all new features.
   - The CHANGELOG.md SHOULD NOT list every PR, but only changes significant from an end-user point of view.
-Anyone who is interested in all the details of every change in the project can use the git log for that.
+Anyone who is interested in all the details of every change in the repository can use the git log for that.
 - MUST add [CODE_OF_CONDUCT.md](templates/CODE_OF_CONDUCT.md)
 - MUST add [CONTRIBUTING.md](templates/CONTRIBUTING.md)
 - MUST have a [.github/CODEOWNERS](templates/.github/CODEOWNERS) file with a maintainers team